We don't use corn starch ... except to untie knotted silver necklaces and other jewelry.

 FDA Food Data Central- BPA, BVO... it may take 50 years, but research may end GRAS status.

 1. "What’s the healthiest way to brew coffee?"
+(With a chemically bleached paper filter?
+Really??)

 Harvard Health Publishing, STAYING HEALTHY, News briefs, dated July 1, 2020